How does car insurance cover scratches and dents?

 If you intentionally damage someone's car, however, you'll have to pay for the damage out of pocket as vandalism is excluded by most insurance policies' liability coverage.
 This includes keying someone's car and slashing their tires.

-Want to add comprehensive and collision coverage to your policy?
+Add comprehensive and collision coverage to your policy

 New Progressive customers